-- 2. Be registered with, and authorized to do business in, the District as either a "Domestic" entity (that is, an entity that was incorporated in the District) or a "Foreign" entity (that is, an entity that was incorporated in another state). - 3.
-Ensure that at least fifty-one percent (51%) of the organization's activities occur within the District of Columbia. - 4.
-Ensure that one hundred percent (100%) of the grant award dollars are used to support District of Columbia programming, inclusive of direct and indirect costs. - 5.
-Have an active Board of Directors. - 6.
-Register and comply with the regulatory requirements of pertinent government agencies including, but not limited to: DC Department of Consumer and Regulatory Affairs (DCRA), DC Office of the Chief Financial Officer (OCFO), DC Department of Employment Services (DOES); and the US Internal Revenue Service (IRS). - 7.
-Obtain a certificate of "Citywide Clean Hands" (CCH) from the District of Columbia Office of Taxation and Revenue. - 8.
-Be in good standing with CAH.
-Note: a CAH grant applicant that has failed to comply with all applicable CAH-related mandates (e.g., failed to submit to CAH required reports related to prior CAH funding), is not in "good standing" with CAH and, accordingly, is ineligible to receive additional funds from CAH in FY 2024). - 9.
+- 6. Register and comply with the regulatory requirements of pertinent government agencies including but not limited to: DC Department of Consumer and Regulatory Affairs (DCRA), DC Office of the Chief Financial Officer (OCFO), DC Department of Employment Services (DOES); and the US Internal Revenue Service (IRS). - 7.
+Obtain a certificate of "Certificate of Clean Hands" (CCH) from the District of Columbia Office of Taxation and Revenue. - 8.
+Be in good standing with CAH. - 9.
 Have its principal physical business office address located in the District of Columbia, subject to an on-site visit.
-(Note: CAH will not allow post office boxes or the addresses of board members or volunteers as evidence of the principal business address). - 10.
-Propose a project at a facility primarily used for the training, management, production, or presentation of performances, exhibitions, or other programs of the arts or humanities.
+Applicants shall use Post Office boxes or the addresses of board members or volunteers as evidence of the principal business address. - 10.
+Propose a project at a facility primarily used for the training, management, production, or presentation of performances, exhibitions, or other programs of the arts or humanities. - 11.
+Have at least one (1) year remaining on applicants co-signed lease or occupancy agreement for Short-Term Capital Projects or have at least seven (7) years remaining on their co-signed lease or occupancy agreement for Long-Term Capital Projects.

-B. Inclusion, Diversity, Equity and Access (I.D.E.A.)
+Inclusion, Diversity, Equity and Access (I.D.E.A.)

 CAH embraces a commitment to the philosophy of Inclusion, Diversity, Equity and Access (I.D.E.A.) and complies with the Americans with Disabilities Act (ADA) (42 U.S.C. §§ 12101 et seq.) in its work.
 CAH encourages applicants and grantees to be as inclusive, diverse, equitable, and accessible in their work throughout the District of Columbia, beyond participants with disabilities.
-Successful applications will consider a broad definition of "accessibility" by addressing financial, geographic, demographic, cultural, and developmental access in their programming/projects.
+Successful applications consider a broad definition of "accessibility" by addressing financial, geographic, demographic, cultural, and developmental access in their programming/projects.
 Please review Addressing Inclusion, Diversity, Equity and Access (I.D.E.A.) in Grant Applications in the Guide to Grants for full details.

-C. Financial Misconduct or Fraud Disclosure
+Financial Misconduct or Fraud Disclosure

-Applicants must disclose in a sworn, written statement whether the applicant has been indicted or convicted of any crime or offense involving financial misconduct or fraud within the last three (3) years of the date of submitting the application.
-If the response is in the affirmative, the applicant will be required to describe the circumstances.
+Applicants shall disclose in a sworn, written statement as to whether the applicant has been indicted or convicted of any crime or offense involving financial misconduct or fraud within the last three (3) years of the date of submitting the application.
+If the response is in the affirmative, the applicant shall describe the circumstances.

-D. Cost Sharing or Match
+Cost Sharing or Match

 For CP applications seeking grant awards of \$100,000 or less, there is no matching requirement.
-CP applications and grants for awards exceeding \$100,000 require a 1:1 cash match for every dollar over \$100,000 (e.g., a \$130,000 application would be submitted to support a \$160,000 project.
-The application would need to detail \$30,000 in matched expenses).
+CP applications and grants for awards exceeding \$100,000 require a 1:1 cash match for every dollar over \$100,000.
 Neither in-kind contributions nor other CAH funds may be used to satisfy the match requirement of this grant.
 Projects pursuing a facility or land purchase may use the related mortgage as a match.

-E. Other
+Other